Husseinbaghdede/contacts-app/README.md

 # contacts-app
-A contact application where you can call someone you know and save their numbers
+A contact application where you can call someone you know and save their numbers on local database SQLite.